Tile

 Flooring Holiday, FL

-Porcelain, ceramic, and natural stone — for floors, bathrooms, kitchens, entryways, and outdoor living spaces.
+Porcelain and ceramic tile — including stone-look, wood-look, and large-format options — for floors, bathrooms, kitchens, entryways, and outdoor living spaces.
 The most durable choice in the showroom, installed by our own crew.

 Tile flooring in a vaulted living room with exposed beams — Holiday, FL